RISE-UNIBAS/transkribus-custom-ner-de/README.md

-# Spacy_Model_Zionistenkongress
+# custom-ner-de

-Named Entity Recognition for Persons and Locations - Pre-Trained Spacy Model &amp; Own Model using Python
+Custom named entity recognition (persons, locations) using spaCy for German texts transcribed using Transkribus.

+Access this binder at the following URL

+ADD URL

 ## Creator
-This dataset was created by the University of Basel's Research and Infrastructure Support RISE (rise@unibas.ch) in May 2022.
-It is based on the digital collection of the Zionistenkongress in Basel 1897 xxxx
+This software and sample dataset were created by the University of Basel's Research and Infrastructure Support RISE (rise@unibas.ch) in May 2022.

 ## File structure and data overview
 Tutorial in /docs